pixaful/pixaful-live/site/content/blog/static-site-generators.md

 +++
 ## Building a static website is totally worth it

-For years I have been working on a variety of content managemnt systems.
+For years I have been working on a variety of content management systems.
 I have worked with Magento, DNN, CraftCMS, Wordpress, Shopify and more.
 Usually I roll WordPress.

 Until very recently I thought it was the dogs nuts, then they decided they wanted a bit of the old page builder action and I knew it was time to move on.